Reclaiming Democracy Together | National Launch | 9 May 2026

 Playing for us will be the Tarab Ensemble made up of accomplished musicians from Syria, Australia, Japan, Palestine, Iran and Egypt.
 Drawing inspiration from the captivating traditions of classical Arabic music, they blend Arabic instruments such as the oud (lute) and nay with western instruments such as saxophone, flute and double bass, the result is hypnotic and blissful.
 As if this was not enough, the music will be accompanied by the rich voices of the legendary Victorian Trade Union Choir.

-It will be an occasion of seriousness, reflection and possibility.
-In years to come, some may say with pride: “I was there.”
+This will be an afternoon of seriousness, reflection, and possibility — a genuine gathering of citizens.
+The kind of occasion that, in years to come, people may say with pride: “I was there.”

 Date